 Three contestants compete by spinning the Wheel and calling out consonants to solve the puzzle for cash or prizes.
 Contestants with enough money to do so can buy vowels for $250 each.

-The contestant who has won the most cash and prizes at the end of the main game is the big winner and plays in the “Bonus Round” for additional prizes.
-No one leaves Wheel of Fortune empty-handed, because each contestant is awarded a minimum of $1,000 cash.
+The contestant who has won the most cash and prizes at the end of the main game goes on to play in the “Bonus Round” for additional prizes.
+He or she has the chance to choose the category of their bonus puzzle from three options.
+No one leaves Wheel of Fortune empty-handed; each contestant is awarded a minimum of $1,000 cash.

 Some of the exciting game elements include:

-Wheel of Fortune is produced by Sony Pictures Television, a Sony Pictures Entertainment Company.
+Wheel of Fortune is produced by Sony Pictures Television Studios, a Sony Pictures Entertainment Company.
 The executive producer is Harry Friedman.
 It is distributed domestically by CBS Television Distribution and internationally by CBS Studios International, both units of CBS Corp.

 © 2018 Califon Productions, Inc. "Wheel of Fortune" and “America’s Game” are registered trademarks of Califon Productions, Inc. All Rights Reserved.